 Join us for more Wheel of the Year Content.
-Members get the Imbolc course and access to the full and new moon journals every month as part of their subscription.
+Members get the Wheel of the Year Series E-Zines and access to the full and new moon journals every month as part of their subscription.

 A letter from Julia Martin, owner of theflyingcat.net